jorgebucaran/hyperapp/docs/README.md

 ### Actions

 Actions are used to manipulate the [state](#state).
-If your application consumes a [view](#view), changes in the state will trigger a re-render.
-Actions are called as a result of user events triggered from the view, inside global event listeners, etc.
+If your application consumes a [view](#view), changes in the state cause a re-render.
+Actions are called as a result of user events triggered from the view, inside event listeners, etc.

 ```jsx
 actions: {